Matk1p/100-days-of-code-python/D9/Day9.md

 This is applied to to these exercises:
     - Student Grades, changing the values in a dictionary
     - Travel Log, to append new dictionaries in lists
+    - Implemented the Highest Bidder program as a final exercise that consists of the lessons taught throughout the session